brson/hackmd-collab/compile-time-2.md

 ToString`.
 The first is using static dispatch, and the second dynamic.

-Note that in these examples we have to use `inline(never)` to defeat the compiler optimizer.
+Note that in these examples we have to use `inline(never)` to defeat the optimizer.
 Without this it would turn these simple examples into the exact same machine code.
 I'll explore this further in a future episode of this series.